BLyndon/bayesian_methods/docs/_posts/2020-07-29-variational_inference.md

 In variational inference, the probability distribution $$p(X)$$ is approximated by a simpler distribution $$q(X)$$ in two steps.
 First, the functional class of $$q(X)$$ is reduced and afterwards we want to find the best model function $$q^*(X)$$ within this class.

 We start from a fully Bayesian model, where all parameters are stochastic, i.e. a prior is given for each parameter.
-Then we can absorb the stochastic parameters into the latent variables $$Z$$, sucht that they no longer explicitly appear in the notation.
+Then we can absorb the stochastic parameters into the latent variables $$Z$$, such that they no longer explicitly appear in the notation.

 The full probability can be rewritten as the expectation value of the conditional probability $$p(X\|Z)$$